 Interstate 190 New York

 Interstate 190 is the spur of Interstate 90 that leads from the New York Thruway mainline north to Downtown Buffalo, Grand Island and Niagara Falls.
-This is one of two three-digit Interstate highways to end at an international boundary.
-The other is Interstate 110 in El Paso, Texas, which links I-10 with the Bridge of the Americas into Ciudad Juarez, Mexico.
+This is one of three Interstate highway branches to end at an international boundary.
+The others are I-110 in El Paso, Texas, which links I-10 with the Bridge of the Americas into Ciudad Juárez, Mexico and I-69W to the World Trade Bridge at Laredo, Texas.

 The New York interstate highway system numbering plan announced by the State Public Works Department on October 21, 1958 designated the Niagara Section of the New York Thruway as Interstate 90W.1 Renumbering of the toll road connecting Interstate 90 with Downtown Buffalo and Niagara Falls followed on February 24, 1959.2 Two sections of I-190 were completed on July 30, 1959.
 The 5.7 mile portion leading west from I-90 (NY Thruway) to Porter Avenue in Buffalo opened with the exception of two Downtown access ramps.
 Also completed was a 1.5 mile segment from Sheridan Drive (NY 342) to the South Grand Bridge.3 The last 5.7 miles of I-190 opened for northbound traffic on September 1, 1960.
 The southbound roadway remained until Summer 1961 close due to construction of the Scajaquada Creek Expressway (NY 198).4